-One year ago today, I wrote a post about the top 10 ways to quickly become a subject matter expert using LinkedIn.
-Scott Allen selected this post as a winner: I got a free trip to BlogWorld.
-My most popular post by far, [thanks for the inspiration Scott!]
-I'm updating it with ten more ways.
-Add yours and let's keep the list growing.
-If you'd like to invite me to connect on LinkedIn, here's how: email connect AT corywestmedia DOT com.
+In 2007, I wrote a post about the top 10 ways to quickly become a subject matter expert using LinkedIn.
+I entered a contest and I won a free trip to BlogWorld!
+Written in 2007, this is one of my most popular posts by far, [thanks for the inspiration and for sponsoring the contest, Scott Allen!]
+I’m updating it with ten more ways.
+Add yours and let’s keep the list growing.
+If you’d like to invite me to connect on LinkedIn, here’s my LinkedIn profile.

 Top 20 Ways to Quickly Becoming a Recognized Subject Matter Expert on LinkedIn by Barbara Rozgonyi

 1. Grow your connections in the categories you want to reach; review every invitation before you accept to see if there’s a fit with your profile.

 2. After you accept an invitation, reply with a quick personal message that includes a few bullet points about what you do, an opportunity to ask questions about your industry and additional ways to connect with you online such as your blog, ezine or forum.

 3. Present your profile to match the audience you want to target with benefits or accomplishments that highlight your expertise to draw them in.